Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/TROUBLESHOOTING.md

 ## Find relevant information in exception messages

 `AuthenticationFailedException` is thrown when unexpected errors occurred while a credential is authenticating.
-This can include errors received from requests to the Azure AD STS and often contains information helpful to diagnosis.
+This can include errors received from requests to the Microsoft Entra STS and often contains information helpful to diagnosis.
 Consider the following `AuthenticationFailedException` message.

 ![AuthenticationFailedException Message Example](https://raw.githubusercontent.com/Azure/azure-sdk-for-net/main/sdk/identity/Azure.Identity/images/AuthFailedErrorMessageExample.png)